SebastianGranadosJ/Cinema-Hexagonal-Architecture-RESTAPI/README.md

 # 🚗 Parking Management System – Hexagonal Architecture (Ports & Adapters)

 This project implements a **Parking Management System** following a strict **Hexagonal Architecture** (Ports & Adapters).
-The system was developed based on the functional requirements provided for the *Movies UPB* automated parking solution.
+The system was developed based on the functional requirements designed for the automated parking solution of Movies UPB, a fictional cinema created for academic purposes.
 The architecture ensures **high modularity**, **easy testability**, and **clear separation of concerns** across the three main layers:

 - **Domain**: Core business logic and entities